bitshares/bitshares.github.io-old/_technologies/zh/collateralized-bond-market.md

 ## Proposing and Creating a Bond

-A bond offer can be proposed by either a borrower or lender and these offers may be sorted and filtered.
+A bond offer can be proposed by either a borrower or lender, and all open offers can be easily searched.
 A borrower must commit the required collateral to a bond offer, whereas a lender must commit borrowable assets.
-Bond offers are not matched automatically with a market engine but rather the other side of any bond contract may be taken with a transaction that accepts a bond offer.
+Bond offers are not matched automatically with a market engine; instead, the other side of any bond contract may be claimed via a transaction that accepts the bond offer.

 ## Bond Parameters